pablogrisi/projeto_micro/README.md

 Professor Jardel Silveira

+When referencing Glouse, please include a bibliographical reference to the paper below, and, if possible, include a link to www.deti.ufc.br.

+[1] Filho, R. and Andrade,M. and Grisi, P. and Silveira, R.,  GLOUSE - A Wearable Mouse Device SFORUM - 18th Microelectronics Students Forum, 2018, 4p., Bento Gonçalves.

 In order to reproduce the Glouse open the file "Documento de Instruções" and follow the instructions.

 For demo video see: https://youtu.be/qt7EAwGA7hY